 Instructions

-- In a large dutch oven brown steak (roasts) on all sides in a hot pan with vegetable oil.
-The browning adds so much flavor, so be sure and brown the meat well.
-Add more oil if necessary to brown all the roasts.
+- In a large Dutch oven, brown the steak roasts on all sides in a hot pan with vegetable oil.
+Ensure thorough browning for added flavor.
+Add more oil if needed.

-- Cover the pan with a tight-fitting lid and roast in a preheated 350º oven for about 3 hrs until the meat is fork-tender.
-It could take longer than 3 hours to become fork-tender, it just depends on how thick the roasts are to begin with.
+- Cover the pan with a tight-fitting lid and roast in a preheated 325º oven for about 2.5 to 3 hours until the meat is fork-tender.
+Adjust time-based on roast thickness.

-- Remove from the oven, place the meat on a cutting board and slice 1/3 of the round steak into thick individual serving portions.
-Cube the remaining 2/3 of the steak.
+- Remove from the oven, place ⅓ of the round steak on a cutting board, and slice into thick individual serving portions.

-- To make the gravy, mix about 1/2 cup flour with 1/2 cup water and gradually stir into the pan on the stove over medium heat until it thickens.
-You may need to add more of the flour mixture or more water to get the desired consistency.
-Add salt and pepper to taste.
+- For the gravy, mix ½ cup flour with ½ cup water.
+Gradually stir into the pan on the stove over medium heat until it thickens.
+Adjust consistency with more flour mixture or water.
+Season with salt and pepper to taste.

-- Add the sliced round steak to a serving dish and top with 1/3 of the gravy.
-Toss the cubed round steak in with the remaining 2/3's of the gravy.
-Divide in cubed meat and gravy in half and refrigerate or freeze in two Ziploc bags for two shortcut meals another day.
+- Serve sliced round steak in a dish, topped with ⅓ of the gravy.
+Toss cubed round steak with the remaining ⅔ of the gravy.
+Divide cubed meat and gravy, refrigerating or freezing in two Ziploc bags for shortcut meals another day.

 Notes